Poet, Professor, Prankster

 -----------------------------

 We turned to Bill again in 1998 for his thoughts on Deserts.
 His book, “Travelers in an Antique Land,” offered insight into the life of the high desert.
 Then, ten years later we featured a rollicking Bill Studebaker kayaking a snow-covered mountainside for our “Extremely Idaho” program.
-I never saw him smile, but he was having a blast.

 I had assumed Bill would fit comfortably under the category of “enviro,” but he was not someone you could easily define.
 That was brought home to me when he compared the residents of his hometown to Native Americans on a reservation, for our one-hour program “Salmon River Country.”